kppleissner/SOPRA/README.md

 ```
 ***
 ### Data for testing
-For testing you can use the data given in the folder ###Test-Data-4x96.
+For testing you can use the data given in the folder __Test-Data-4x96__.
-Furthermore, you can see the structure of describng files such as PlateList.txt or PlateConfLookUp.txt and the real data from 96-wells plates.
+In the folder __Test-Data-4x96/Files4x96/__ you can see the structure of describing files such as PlateList.txt or PlateConf_LookUp.txt and ScreenLog.txt.
+In the folder __Test-Data-4x96/Infile/__ the measured data from 96-wells plates are given.

 ***
 ### Contact: